nav-icon-674386747674-shopify-store Skip to content

 The Best Way to Stop Creatine Dosage

-Experts say it's generally not a good idea to stop taking creatine abruptly.
-Instead, it's best to slowly wean yourself off of it by reducing your dosage over time.
-This will help minimize potential side effects and allow your body to adjust to its normal state gradually.
+Experts suggest that stopping creatine abruptly may not be ideal.
+Instead, it's best to gradually reduce your dosage over time.
+This approach helps minimize potential side effects and allows your body to adjust more smoothly to its natural state.

 Here’s a quick look at the pros and cons of quitting creatine: